luong/nextcart-api-nodejs/README.md

 ## Copyright and License

-Copyright (c) 2023 LuongFox, and distributed under the MIT License.
+Copyright (c) 2023 Luong, and distributed under the MIT License.